 ensures those religious organisations that wish to do so can opt in to conduct marriage ceremonies for same sex couples;

 protects religious organisations and their representatives from successful legal challenge, if they do not wish to marry same sex couples;

 enables civil partners to convert their partnership into a marriage, if they wish;

 enables individuals to change their legal gender without having to end their marriage.

-Marriages of same sex couples in some British consulates and armed forces bases overseas will be possible, and arrangements for marriages of same sex couples in military chapels will be in place, from 3 June 2014.
+Marriages of same sex couples in some British consulates and armed forces bases overseas have been possible since 3 June 2014, and arrangements for marriages of same sex couples in military chapels are in place.

 Reviews required by the Act

-whether ‘belief organisations’ (such as Humanists) should be able to conduct legally valid marriage ceremonies;
+- whether non-religious belief organisations (such as Humanists) should be able to conduct legally valid marriage ceremonies.

 - Read more information on giving notice of marriage

 - Read more about differences between civil partnership and marriage for same sex couples.